Methodology

 2. Vol Surface Calibration

-For each snapshot, we construct an arbitrage-free implied volatility surface in four stages: cleaning the raw option chain, implying the forward and yield curves, inverting Black-Scholes to recover implied vols from option premia, and calibrating the SABR model per expiry against those vols.
+For each snapshot, we construct an arbitrage-free implied volatility surface in four stages: cleaning the raw option chain, implying the forward and yield curves, inverting Black-Scholes to recover implied vols from option premia, and calibrating the SVI model per expiry against those vols.

 Data Cleansing